Many people are curious to know… What is Mescaline?

 Like most hallucinogenic drugs, typical mescaline effects are produced in the mind and it has an impact on visual or auditory perception.
 However, the drug is much less potent than other hallucinogens such as PCP or LSD.

-- Changes in Thinking: Attention span shortens, maintaining a train of thought can be difficult.
+- Changes in Thinking: Attention span usually shortens, and maintaining a train of thought can be difficult for most people.

 - Impaired Judgement and Problem Solving: Individuals using the drug will believe the opposite is true and that their mind is more open and receptive to new ways of thinking.